nucypher/nucypher/docs/source/architecture/sub_stakes.rst

 ^^^^^^^^^^
 *Used in methods* : ``confirmActivity()``, ``mint()``

-When re-staking is turned off, the number of locked tokens in sub-stakes does not change by itself.
+When re-staking is disabled, the number of locked tokens in sub-stakes does not change by itself.
 However, when re-staking is enabled (default) then all staking rewards are re-locked as part of each relevant sub-stake (inside ``confirmActivity()`` and/or ``mint()``).
-Consequently, each such sub-stake has an increased locked amount (by reward) and the number of sub-stakes remains unchanged.
+Consequently, each such sub-stake has an increased locked amount (by the accrued staking reward) and the number of sub-stakes remains unchanged.

 **Example:**

     A staker has few sub-stakes and calls ``mint()``.
 Assume that thus far the 1st and 2nd sub-stakes will produce 50 tokens and 20 tokens respectively in rewards:
 		- Before calling:
-			* 1st sub-stake = 400 tokens for 8 periods
+			* 1st sub-stake = 400 tokens with locking duration of 8 periods
-			* 2nd sub-stake = 200 tokens for 2 periods
+			* 2nd sub-stake = 200 tokens with locking duration of 2 periods
-			* 3rd sub-stake = 100 tokens locked starting from the next period and locked for 5 periods
+			* 3rd sub-stake = 100 tokens locked starting from the next period and a locking duration of 5 periods
 			* 100 tokens in an unlocked state
 		- After calling, if re-staking is disabled:
-			* 1st sub-stake = 400 tokens for 8 periods
+			* 1st sub-stake = 400 tokens with locking duration of 8 periods
-			* 2nd sub-stake = 200 tokens for 2 periods
+			* 2nd sub-stake = 200 tokens with locking duration of 2 periods
-			* 3rd sub-stake = 100 tokens locked starting from the next period and locked for 5 periods
+			* 3rd sub-stake = 100 tokens locked starting from the next period and a locking duration of 5 periods
 			* 170 tokens in an unlocked state
 		- After calling, if re-staking is enabled:
-			* 1st sub-stake = 450 tokens for 8 periods
+			* 1st sub-stake = 450 tokens with locking duration of 8 periods
-			* 2nd sub-stake = 220 tokens for 2 periods
+			* 2nd sub-stake = 220 tokens with locking duration of 2 periods
-			* 3rd sub-stake = 100 tokens locked starting from the next period and locked for 5 periods
+			* 3rd sub-stake = 100 tokens locked starting from the next period and a locking duration of 5 periods
 			* 100 tokens in an unlocked state

     .. aafig::